Kristen Bell's Personal Hygiene Is Great, Thanks For Asking

 Advertisement

-R29: How has your definition of beauty changed since becoming a mom?
+R29: How has your definition of beauty changed since becoming a mum?

-R29: As a new mom to an almost one-year-old, I’m working harder to talk to and about myself in a kinder way, especially around my daughter.
+R29: As a new mum to an almost one-year-old, I’m working harder to talk to and about myself in a kinder way, especially around my daughter.
 Do you have any advice?

 Advertisement